kukuu/server-side-rendering/judo-heroes/README.md

 Search engine indexable

-Easier code maintenance - Single codebase for client and server
+Easier code maintenance, and re-usability - Single codebase for client and server

 Free progressive enhancements - as the DOM elements are still made available from  on page load from the server side generated JavaScript using REACT.